openstack-archive/fuel-plugin-nsxv/doc/user/source/installation.rst

     ---|------|---------|----------------
     1  | nsxv | 3.0.0   | 4.0.0

-After installation plugin can be used for new OpenStack clusters, it is not possible to enable plugin on deployed clusters.
+After the installation, the plugin can be used on new OpenStack clusters;
+you cannot enable the plugin on the deployed clusters.

 Uninstallation
 --------------

-Before uninstalling plugin be sure that there no environments left that use the plugin, otherwise it is not possible to uninstall it.
+Before uninstalling the plugin, ensure there no environments left that use the plugin, otherwise the uninstallation is not possible.

-To uninstall plugin run following:
+To uninstall the plugin, run following:

 .. code-block:: bash